 State Records are not documented for non-game species.

-It feeds on a variety of items, such as aquatic and terrestrial insects, planktonic crustacea, plant seeds and fine algae material.
+It eats a variety of items, such as aquatic and terrestrial insects, planktonic crustacea, plant seeds and fine algae material.
 Spawning occurs in late spring and early summer.
 The male courts, then selects a female.
 Eggs are released in clusters, fertilized and quickly develop a filament that adheres to the aquatic vegetation.

 Recent stream sampling has not resulted in the discovery of any individual Banded Killifish, however, this species is more common in lakes and wetlands than streams.
 Complete stream sampling information is available from Iowa DNR's biological monitoring and assessment program.